 With its beautiful mountains, forested valleys, and vast highlands, there couldn’t be a better place to see the fall colors than in Nagano.
 There are fantastic spots all over the prefecture, but if you are having trouble deciding where to go, here are our top suggestions!

-Kamikochi offers a unique variation to the typical autumn views—instead of reds, oranges, yellows, and browns, the birch forests which dominate the main area around Kappa Bridge turn a vibrant golden hue during October.
-If seen on a clear day, the contrast of the blue sky and the golden birches creates a stunning outlook.
+The stunning alpine valley of Kamikochi offers a unique variation to the typical autumn views—instead of reds, oranges, yellows, and browns, the birch forests which dominate the main area around Kappa Bridge turn a vibrant golden hue during October.
+When seen on a clear day, the contrast of the blue sky and the golden birches creates a stunning outlook.

 Kamikochi also boasts one of the most famous autumn scenes in all of Japan, the Karasawa Valley.
 Getting to Karasawa does require a long hike and an overnight stay in a tent or lodge, so some planning is required, but it will be well worth it!